-Paternity in California is the legal establishment of the parent of a child.
-When the mother and father of the child is not married or there is infidelity in a marriage, there may be uncertainty of who the father is.
+Paternity in California is the legal establishment of the parentage of a child.
+When the mother and father of the child are not married or there is infidelity in a marriage, there may be uncertainty of who the father is.
 Before forcing the responsibility of a child on someone, paternity must be established.
 If you want to to collect child support, gain child custody, or establish visitation rights, a paternity lawyer can help you through the process.

 This webpage is written to help you understand the facts of paternity law.
 It doesn’t take the place of getting legal advice from a Orange County paternity lawyer who is familiar with these statutes.
 The topics covered are:

 - What is Genetic Testing?

 - Rights as the Father of the Child or Children